-See: A.13 Glossary.
+See: A.13 The optional Locals word set.

 13.3.1 Locals

 A local is a data object whose execution semantics shall return its value, whose scope shall be limited to the definition in which it is declared, and whose use in a definition shall not preclude reentrancy or recursion.